Mr. William N.

 (Temporary Duty) at Iwo Jima when war broke out.

-Below are a series of
+Below are a series of images

-images taken by Mr. Tackitt during his short tour of the
+taken by Mr. Tackitt during his short tour of the

 island.

-It should be noted that
+It should be noted that some

-are of importance.
+of importance.
 They were taken five years following the

 bloody fighting for the island in February and March